kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/05-accounts-auth-permissions/01-user-signup-permission-flow.md

         + admin
         + user
         + many others
-* This is great because we will not maintain a list of permissions elsewhere; we will do it directly in GraphQL
+* This is great because we will not maintain a list of permissions elsewhere
+    - We will do it directly in GraphQL

 `datamodel.prisma`